thisismypassport/myinput/README.md

 # Usage

+You can run myinput.exe to open a window, from which you can:

 ## One-time Run

-You can always drag an executable to Release-x64\myinput_inject.exe to run it with myinput just this time.
+To run an executable under myinput just once, click on "Launch New (One-Time)" on the bottom right of the myinput window.

+Alternatively, in Windows Explorer, just drag the executable you want to run to x64\myinput_inject.exe

 ## Register to Always Run

-You can drag an executable to Release-x64\myinput_register.exe to register it so that myinput will always run with it.
+To register an executable so that - whenever you launch it - it is launched through my input, click on "Register New" (near the bottom right of the myinput window).

-You can drag it again to unregister it.
+Alternatively, in Windows Explorer, just drag the executable you want to register to x64\myinput_register.exe (you can drag it again to unregister it)

-You can also run Release-x64\myinput_register.exe directly to see what is registered and unregister it (also contains a few more shortcut buttons to edit configs, etc.)

-Using myinput_register.exe requires admin permissions (as it uses Image File Execution Options to change how the executable runs).
+Note: Registering an executable requires admin permissions (as it uses Image File Execution Options to change how the executable runs).

 ## Mapping Configuration

-Edit Configs/_default.ini to change the default key mapping.
+The configuration file specify which keys map to which keys/buttons.

+You can open the global configuration file by clicking "Edit Global Config" (or opening Configs\_default.ini directly).

+### Default Configuration File

-By default, the file maps keyboard keys to a XBox360 controller.
+By default, it maps keyboard keys to a XBox360 controller.

+The lines at the top of the file (that start with a '#') are comments that describe the configuration format, whereas the lines below map keys to various buttons.

+For example: (these are all parts of the default configuration)
+* It maps the "C" key to the "A" button (written as "%A").
+* It maps the "Up" key to the left analog stick up direction (written as "%L.Up")
+* It maps the left shift ("LShift") to modify the range of the left analog stick movement ("%Mod.L") by a half ("~ 0.5")
+* It maps the "Pause" key to disable all other key mappings until pressed again.
+* It maps the "F12" key to reload key mappings from the config file.

+Note that lines that start with "#" are ignored.

+### Advanced Configuration Examples

-You can see various mapping examples in Config/myinput_test.ini and Config/myinput_test_subconf.ini (do not copy the \#\[ and \#\] lines)
+You can see more advanced examples in Config\myinput_test.ini

+(Do not copy the \#\[ and \#\] line - they cause the whole block to be ignored)

+For example: (these are NOT parts of the default configuration, just examples of what you can do)
+* It maps the "Numpad1" key to rotate the left analog stick up ("%Rot.L.Up")
+* It contains lines mapping keys & mouse buttons to other keys & mouse buttons, such as mapping "MButton" (middle mouse button) to "XButton1" (first extra mouse button)
+* It contains lines (below "MISC KEY FEATURES") that maps "Q" to turbo-press "Z", maps "A" to toggle "Z", and maps "1" to toggle turbo of "Z". (and below, you can see toggle & turbo also works on controller buttons)
+* At the bottom, it defines 2 controllers ("!Device1 = X360" and "!Device2 = PS4").
+Much above, it maps "F2" to "SetActive @2" which switches all mappings to use the 2nd controller.

+### Per-Executable Configuration

-You can see a reference of the configuration file format in Config/_default.ini
+You can specify a configuration for each executable, by either:

-## Per-Executable Mapping

-If you have an executable named Hello.exe, you can create a Configs/Hello.ini file with the configuration for that executable.
-(Used instead of the default config).
+* Clicking "Edit Config" and answering "Yes" to create a configuration for that executable.
+* Toggling "Use Config", writing the name of the config in the edit box, and clicking "Apply".
+(This allows you to have multiple executables using the same custom config file)

 # Building from Source